CDCgov/template/README.md

 later.

-All comments, messages, pull requests, and other submissions received through CDC including this GitHub page are subject to the [Presidential Records Act](http://www.archives.gov/about/laws/presidential-records.html) and may be archived.
+All comments, messages, pull requests, and other submissions received through CDC including this GitHub page may be are subject to applicable federal law, including but not limited to the Federal Records Act, and may be archived.
 Learn more at [http://www.cdc.gov/other/privacy.html](http://www.cdc.gov/other/privacy.html).

 ## Records Management Standard Notice
 This repository is not a source of government records, but is a copy to increase